-- Label one test tube for each Panocell vial to be used and, if performed, one additional tube for an autologous control. - Place 2-3 drops of the serum or plasma to be tested into each of the tubes.
-Adding 3 drops may enhance reactivity. - Gently invert all Panocell vials several times to achieve a complete suspension of the red blood cells. - Add 1 drop of each Panocell reagent to the appropriately labeled tubes.
-If an autologous control is to be run in parallel, add 1 drop of 2-4% saline suspension

-- of autologous cells to the appropriate tube.
-Mix the contents of each tube thoroughly. - Centrifuge each tube.
-Examine the supernatant fluids for hemolysis.
+- 1. Label one test tube for each Panoscreen vial. - Place 2-3 drops of the serum or plasma to be tested into each of the tubes.
+Adding 3 drops may enhance reactivity. - Gently invert each Panoscreen vial several times to achieve a complete suspension of the red blood cells. - 4.
+Add 1 drop of the Panoscreen red blood cells to the appropriately labeled tubes.
+If an autologous control is to be run in parallel, add 1 drop of a 2-4% saline suspension of autologous red blood cells to the appropriate tube.
+Mix the contents of each tube thoroughly. - Centrifuge each tube.\ Examine the supernatant fluids for hemolysis.
 Gently suspend each red blood cell button and examine for agglutination.
 Record results. - Add potentiator, if used, to each tube in the amount specified by the manufacturer's product insert.
-NOTE: If desired, all tubes may be incubated at room temperature (18-30 C) for 5-30 minutes, centrifuged and examined for agglutination prior to the addition of a potentiator or incubation at 37 C. This may enhance reactivity. - Mix the contents of each tube thoroughly.
+NOTE: If desired, all tubes may be incubated at room temperature (18-30 C) for 5-30 minutes, centrifuged and examined for agglutination prior to the addition of a potentiator or incubation at 36-38 C. This may enhance reactivity. - Mix the contents of each tube thoroughly.
 Incubate at 36-38 C for 30-60 minutes.
 NOTE: Depending on the potentiator employed, the tubes may be incubated for shorter periods of time.
-Consult the manufacturer's product insert for optimal incubation time for the potentiator used. - Centrifuge each tube.
-Examine the supernatant fluids for hemolysis.
-Gently suspend each cell button and examine for agglutination.
-Record results. - Wash the red blood cells a minimum of three times with saline, being careful to decant completely after each wash. - Add Anti-Human Globulin to each tube in the amount specified by the manufacturer's product insert.
-Mix the contents of each tube thoroughly. - Centrifuge each tube.
+Consult the manufacturer's product insert for optimal incubation time for potentiator employed. - Centrifuge each tube.\ Examine the supernatants for hemolysis.
 Gently suspend each red blood cell button and examine for agglutination.
+Record results - Wash the red blood cells a minimum of three times with saline, being careful to decant completely after each wash. - Add Anti-Human Globulin to each tube in the amount specified by the manufacturer's product insert. - Centrifuge each tube.\ Gently suspend each red blood cell button and examine for agglutination.
 Record results.
-Negative reactions may be examined with an optical aid. - Confirm the validity of all negative reactions with IgG-sensitized antiglobulin control red cells. - Suggested centrifugation time: 15-30 seconds at 900-1000 x g or a time, appropriate for the centrifuge used, that produces the strongest reaction of antibody with antigen-positive red blood cells, yet allows easy suspension of antigen-negative red blood cells.
+Negative reactions may be examined with an optical aid. - Confirm the validity of all negative or weakly positive reactions with IgGsensitized antiglobulin control red blood cells. - \ Suggested centrifugation time: 15-30 seconds at 900-1000 x g or a time, appropriate for the centrifuge used, that produces the strongest reaction of antibody with antigen-positive red cells, yet allows easy suspension of antigen-negative red blood cells.